kendalharland/Serpent/README.md

 Serpent
 =======
-Transforms your python code into a serpent and sword
+Transforms your python code into a serpent and sword!

+###Technical

+- Runs on most verisons of linux
+- Tested on python 2.7 but may work with 3.x

+###Example

 The file below will compile and run